 The connectivity among the atoms in arginine is dictated by the well known valence preferences displayed by H, C, O, and N atoms.
-The internal bond angles are, to a large extent, also determined by the valences of the constituent atoms (i.e., the sp^3 or sp^2 nature of the bonding orbitals).
+The internal bond angles are, to a large extent, also determined by the valences of the constituent atoms (i.e., the sp3 or sp2 nature of the bonding orbitals).
 However, there are other interactions among the several functional groups in arginine that also contribute to its ultimate structure.
-In particular, the hydrogen bond linking the α -amino group's nitrogen atom to the -NH- group's hydrogen atom causes this molecule to fold into a less extended structure than it otherwise might.
+In particular, the hydrogen bond linking the -amino group's nitrogen atom to the -NH- group's hydrogen atom causes this molecule to fold into a less extended structure than it otherwise might.

 What does theory have to do with issues of molecular structure and why is knowledge of structure so important?
-It is important because the structure of a molecule has a very important role in determining the kinds of reactions that molecule will undergo, what kind of radiation it will absorb and emit, and to what active sites in neighboring molecules or nearby materials it will bind.
-A molecule's shape (e.g., rod like, flat, globular, etc.) is one of the first things a chemist thinks of when trying to predict where, at another molecule or on a surface or at a cell membrane, the molecule will fit and be able to bind and perhaps react.
-The presence of lone pairs of electrons (which act as Lewis base sites), of π orbitals (which can act as electron donor and electron acceptor sites), and of highly polar or ionic groups guide the chemist further in determining where on the molecule's framework various reactant species (e.g., electrophilic or nucleophilic or radical) will be most strongly attracted.
+It is important because the structure of a molecule has a very important role in determining the kinds of reactions that molecule will undergo, what kind of radiation it will absorb and emit, and to what "active sites" in neighboring molecules or nearby materials it will bind.
+A molecule's shape (e.g., rod like, flat, globular, etc.) is one of the first things a chemist thinks of when trying to predict where, at another molecule or on a surface or a cell, the molecule will "fit" and be able to bind and perhaps react.
+The presence of lone pairs of electrons (which act as Lewis base sites), of orbitals (which can act as electron donor and electron acceptor sites), and of highly polar or ionic groups guide the chemist further in determining where on the molecule's framework various reactant species (e.g., electrophylic or nucleophilic or radical) will be most strongly attracted.
 Clearly, molecular structure is a crucial aspect of the chemists' toolbox.

 How does theory relate to molecular structure?
-As we discussed in the Part 1 of this text, the Born-Oppenheimer approximation leads us to use quantum mechanics to predict the energy E of a molecule for any positions ($\{R_a\}$) of its nuclei, given the number of electrons N_e in the molecule (or ion).
+As we discussed in the Background Material, the Born-Oppenheimer approximation leads us to use quantum mechanics to predict the energy E of a molecule for any positions ($\{R_a\}$) of its nuclei given the number of electrons N_e in the molecule (or ion).
 This means, for example, that the energy of the arginine molecule in its lowest electronic state (i.e., with the electrons occupying the lowest energy orbitals) can be determined for any location of the nuclei if the Schrödinger equation governing the movements of the electrons can be solved.

-If you have not had a good class on how quantum mechanics is used within chemistry, I urge you to take the time needed to master Part 1.
+If you have not had a good class on how quantum mechanics is used within chemistry, I urge you to take the time needed to master the Background Material.
 In those pages, I introduce the central concepts of quantum mechanics and I show how they apply to several very important cases including

-- 1. electrons moving in 1, 2, and 3 dimensions and how these models relate to electronic structures of polyenes and to electronic bands in solids - 1. the classical and quantum probability densities and how they differ, - 2. time propagation of quantum wave functions,
+1. electrons moving in 1, 2, and 3 dimensions and how these models relate to electronic structures of polyenes and to electronic bands in solids

-- 3. the Hückel or tight-binding model of chemical bonding among atomic orbitals, - 4. harmonic vibrations, - 5. molecular rotations, - 6. electron tunneling, - 7. atomic orbitals' angular and radial characteristics, - 8. and point group symmetry and how it is used to label orbitals and vibrations.
+- 2. the classical and quantum probability densities and how they differ, - 3. time propagation of quantum wave functions, - 4. the Hückel or tight-binding model of chemical bonding among atomic orbitals, - 5. harmonic vibrations, - 6. molecular rotations, - 7. electron tunneling, - 8. atomic orbitals' angular and radial characteristics, - 9. and point group symmetry and how it is used to label orbitals and vibrations.

-You need to know this material if you wish to understand most of what this text offers, so I urge you to read Part 1 if your education to date has not yet adequately been exposed to it.
+You need to know this material if you wish to understand most of what this text offers, so I urge you to read the Background Material if your education to date has not yet adequately been exposed to it.